Las Vegas Workers' Compensation Lawyer

 If you are unable to continue working due to an injury sustained on the job, Nevada law requires that you be considered “totally disabled.”
 Medical documentation from a doctor can help prove the extent of your injuries and limit access to lifelong medical care.

-A workers’ comp lawyer in Nevada can fight for the payment of benefits and medical bills due to an injured worker.
+A proactive workers’ compensation lawyer in Las Vegas can fight for the payment of benefits and medical bills due to an injured worker.
 Hiring a workers’ compensation attorney is the best way to ensure that your rights are protected throughout the process.

 The first thing to do is report your injury to your supervisor and file a claim with the Nevada Division of Industrial Relations.
 This gives you up to three years to file your claim.

 If you’ve been injured in a car or truck wreck or during your lunch hour at work, then call a workers’ compensation lawyer today!
 Remember, if an employer fails to pay for medical care, they may be forced to fire the employee and hire someone else who is able to do the work.
-Call us at (702) 570-0000 or fill out the form on this page to get a free case review from an experienced attorney in Nevada.
+Call us to get a free case review from an experienced attorney in Las Vegas.

 The amount of a workers’ comp settlement depends on: